 Key Takeaways:

-- Pilot Jerry Shiffer died in a plane crash, but his family is committed to continuing his dream of restoring a B-17 bomber for a museum.
+- Pilot Jerry Shiffer died in a plane crash, but his project to restore a B-17 bomber for a museum will be continued by his three children.

-- The B-17 restoration, directed by warbird veteran Tom Reilly at Grimes Field, is estimated to take eight to ten years and welcomes visitors and volunteers.
+- The B-17 restoration, directed by warbird veteran Tom Reilly, is estimated to take eight to ten years at Grimes Field, welcoming visitors and volunteers.

 See a mistake?
 Contact us.